jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (b) his or her tax file number; and
   (c) whether or not he or she is already a member of a KiwiSaver scheme and, if that person is a member, must either—
-    (i) notify his or her employer of their KiwiSaver status; or (ii) give or show to his or her employer a copy of a notice given by the Commissioner under section 105 that grants a savings suspension that has not yet ended; or
+    (i) notify his or her employer of their KiwiSaver status; or (ia) give or show to his or her employer a copy of a notice given by the Commissioner under section 101N that grants a rate reduction that has not yet ended; or
+    (ii) give or show to his or her employer a copy of a notice given by the Commissioner under section 105 that grants a savings suspension that has not yet ended; or
     (iii) give his or her employer a non-deduction notice.
 (2) That information must be given, in a form authorised by the Commissioner, as soon as practicable after the person starts the new employment.